At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Strong Law of Large Numbers

-Note that drifts like $(\log x)/x$ or more speedy decreasing are excluded from consideration in Theorem \ref{th:slln} by the condition \eqref{sum.n.f}, so we cannot state the SLLN in such cases while Theorem \ref{th:lln} still provides the LLN.
+Notice that drift like $v(x)=(\log x)/x$ or more speedy decreasing is excluded from consideration in Theorem \ref{th:slln} because then $xv(x)=\log x$ and $f(x)$ cannot be chosen growing faster than $\log x$ to satisfy \eqref{1.2.h.slln}, thus the condition \eqref{sum.n.f} fails.
+The LLN, Theorem \ref{th:lln}, is still applicable.

+The proof of Theorem \ref{th:slln} is based on the following generalisation of the SLLN to martingales, see e.g. \cite[Theorem 2.2]{HJP}. \begin{theorem} Let $\{\mathcal F_n\}$ be a filtration and $\{X_n\}$ be a martingale with respect to $\{\mathcal F_n\}$ which is square integrable.
+If